walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/03-download-a-file-revisited.md

 ## Expected Behavior

-When you save this and run it (e.g., `nunit3-console.exe .\FileDownloadRevisited.sln` from the command-line) here is what will will happen:
+When you save this and run it (e.g., `dotnet test` from the command-line) here is what will will happen:

 + Open the browser
 + Load the page